17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 Brackenridge Park

-After lunch, maybe you’d like to mosey through the park.
+After lunch, mosey through Breckenridge Park.
 Slip on your sneakers and hit your trail of choice: The Waterworks, the Wildlife Trail, or the Wilderness Trail.

 If you think San Antonio’s 300 years of history is impressive, how about 21,000 years?
-Researchers have found evidence of human life from the Paleoindian era in Brackenridge Park.
-You can see fossils, cave drawings, and artifacts in the Witte Museum on-site.
+We learned on our visit that researchers have found evidence of human life from the Paleoindian era in Brackenridge Park.
+See the fossils, cave drawings, and artifacts in the Witte Museum on-site.

 San Antonio Botanical Garden

-Escape from the concrete jungle downtown to San Antonio Botanical Garden for a breath of fresh air.
-Sculptures and colorful art installations are artfully organized among over 33 acres of sprawling gardens.
-This garden is an oasis within the city.
+When we needed to escape the downtown concrete jungle, we set our sights to the San Antonio Botanical Garden for a breath of fresh air.
+At the botanical garden, we strolled around sculptures and colorful art installations artfully organized among over 33 acres of sprawling gardens.
+Set in the Mahncke Park neighborhood, 10 minutes north of downtown by car, this garden is an oasis within the city.

 San Antonio Botanical Garden

-Did you know San Antonio’s sister city is Kumamoto, Japan?
-To symbolize their bond, the Emperor’s gardener designed Kumamoto Garden for the San Antonio Botanical Garden in 1989.
-Now, you can experience an authentic Japanese garden, stone walkways, lanterns, and all.
+On our visit to the botanical garden, we learned that San Antonio’s sister city is Kumamoto, Japan.
+To symbolize their bond, the Emperor’s gardener designed Kumamoto Garden , also known as Kumamoto En, for the San Antonio Botanical Garden in 1989.

 Historic Market Square

 Set aside an evening during your time in San Antonio for a vibrant and artful outing to Historic Market Square.
-Leisurely roam the lanes of this Mexican market.
-It’s one of the biggest in the nation, housing over 100 shops.
+Roaming through the this Mexican market was one of the highlights of our trip to the Alamo City.
+It’s one of the biggest Mexican markets in the United States, housing over 100 shops.

 Historic Market Square

 Papel picado (decorative rainbow flags) zig-zag from wall to wall above you.
 The Historic Market Square is notorious for its lively atmosphere, mariachi band music, and festive piñatas.
-Browse the shops for souvenirs like Mexican folk art, jewelry, and pottery.
+As we browsed the shops here, we found plenty of cool souvenirs like Mexican folk art, jewelry, and pottery.

 Take your tastebuds south of the border with street-food tacos and horchata from the local vendors.
-If you’d prefer to dine at a sit-down restaurant, family-owned Mi Terra is a great choice for tasty Mexican cuisine and drinks.
-If there was ever an ideal place to enjoy tequila in San Antonio, this is it!
+If you’d prefer to dine at a sit-down restaurant, we think the family-owned Mi Terra is a great choice for tasty Mexican cuisine and drinks.
+If there was ever an ideal place to enjoy a tequila cocktail in San Antonio, this is it!

 The DoSeum

-Traveling with little ones would be easier if more cities had The DoSeum.
-This San Antonio children’s museum is centered around immersive experiences for them to learn, build, and play.
+Traveling with little ones would be easier if more cities had museums like The DoSeum.
+This San Antonio children’s museum is centered around immersive experiences for kids to learn, build, and play.

 The interactive exhibits at The DoSeum include a Spy Academy, where kids can learn how to be super sneaky sleuths, an array of robotics-geared experiments, and much more.

-If your child is a little engineer, he or she will love the simple machine experiment that drops bouncy balls when you activate it.
-If your little buddy likes to get messy, the water-play station might be just what they’re looking for.
-Or, if you have an actor or actress, then he or she will have a blast with the roleplay area modeled after the “Whataburger” restaurant.
+If your child is a budding engineer, he or she will love the simple machine experiment that drops bouncy balls when you activate it.
+For kids who like to get messy, the water-play station might be just what they’re looking for.
+Or, if you’ve got an little actor or actress in training, they’ll have a blast with the roleplay area modeled after the “Whataburger” restaurant.

 Natural Bridge Caverns

 Are you an adventurer at heart?
-If so, you’ll be intrigued by the Natural Bridge Caverns, one of San Antonio’s major points of interest.
+If so, we think you’ll be intrigued by the Natural Bridge Caverns, one of the area’s major points of interest.
+It’s a 45-minute drive northeast of the city and is one of our favorite day trips from San Antonio.

 Natural Bridge Caverns